-\$16/hr (Non-Driving) \$16.50/hr (Driving)

-- Provide Driver's License

-- Works with staff on Summer Camp activities/programs for individuals with disabilities, & assists in event set-up for programs.

-- Must be willing to take and pass the Article 9

-Class, Intro to Disabilities, & additional

-training on required

-- training as required.

-- Must be able to work flexible hours; including Saturdays and evenings as needed.

-All applicants will undergo:

-- Interview process - Successfully pass a drug screen, Background and fingerprint - Background and fingerprint SRPMIC is an Equal Opportunity/Affirmative Action Employer.
+\$15/hr (Non-Driving) \$15.50/hr (Driving) Provide Driver's License Part-Time or Full-Time - Assist in monitoring for the safety of children & teens ages 5 - 18 years in a recreational setting. - Actively participate to encourage participation and engagement in activities/events. - Works closely with other CRS department personnel & resources. - Available to work evenings and Saturdays Qualifications: Applicants must be 18 years of age & older Preference will be given to a qualified Community Member, then a qualified Native American and then other qualified candidate nber, then a qualified Native Background and fingerprint en other qualified candidate SRPMIC is an Equal Opportunity/Affirmative Action Employer.
 Preference will be given to a qualified Community Member, then a qualified Native American, and then other qualified candidate.
 Applications Available Monday - Friday at Two Waters - Building B - Community Employment.
 For more information please contact Chester Mack at 480.362.7685 Salt River Pima Maricopa Indian Community WIC OPAGA OP